FOREX -Dollar dips, market struggles for direction before US jobs data

 By Patrick Graham

-LONDON, April 1 (Reuters) - The dollar was flat to lower against the euro and yen on Wednesday as a soft Japanese business survey dented Tokyo shares but helped bolster the safe-haven yen, while another improved batch of European data helped the euro.
+LONDON, April 1 (Reuters) - The dollar fell back on Wednesday as a soft reading on Japanese business sentiment dented Tokyo shares but helped bolster the yen, while some improvement in Chinese data offered support to the Australian and New Zealand dollars.

-Slightly improved final readings of last month’s purchasing manager surveys in France and Germany, and healthy figures in Italy and Spain, provided more signs that euro zone manufacturing is recovering from a low base.
+Slightly improved final readings of last month’s purchasing manager surveys in France and Germany provided more signs that the euro zone economy is recovering from a very low base, offering some more limited support to the euro.

-A solid UK reading was not enough to push the pound higher against the dollar as nerves around next month’s tightly fought election weigh on investors’ attitude to British assets.
-Sterling fell half a percent against the euro.

 But after a tumultuous couple of weeks for many of the major currency pairs, volumes have eased and traders say the market may prove thin in the run-in to the Easter weekend and Friday’s U.S. nonfarm payrolls numbers.